Product

 When completed, EIRSAT-1 will carry three experiments on its Low Earth Orbit of Earth, at an altitude of 400km.

-Both Monmouth Scientific and NSP were thrilled to play a role in such an innovating project.
+Monmouth Scientific were thrilled to play a role in such an innovating project.
 Our experienced team identified our Modular Cleanroom as the ideal solution to meet the needs of EIRSAT-1 who would be assembling delicate technologies, capable of withstanding the harsh environment of space.

 The unit includes a 3m x 3m Production Area, with Soft-Close Sliding Doors and LED Lighting throughout.